republique-et-canton-de-geneve/chvote-protocol-poc/Performance measurements.md

 - length of p: 2048
 - number of voters: 20000
 - elections: 1-out-of-3
+- both sets of measurements below were run on an HP z440, with an octo-core Intel Xeon @3.5GHz and 16GB of RAM, on Windows

 | Step name                      | Before (in ms)  | After (in ms)   |
 | ------------------------------ | --------------: | --------------: |